asmahu/Historical-site/README.md

     - Deployment
-         -The site was deployed to Github Pages.
+         The site was deployed to Github Pages.
 The steps are as follows:
 	   In the Githop desktop application, navigate to the File tab from  Add local repository section.  then new file section and upload the files. and push it from navigation bar section.